BolajiAyodeji/Blogposts/clluw3v8y000609lf083xg2uo.md

 ---

 I'm back in the job market and hunting for my next gig!
-I'm keeping an open mind about the type of company and technology industry I'd like to work with next; however, I'm looking for a full-time **Developer Advocate**, **Developer Relations Engineer**, **Developer Experience Engineer**, **Developer Relations Program Manager**, **Solutions Engineer**, **Technical Writer**, **Documentation Engineer**, or other similar developer/customer success roles with focus on technical integrations (JavaScript/Python), developer relations/education, documentation, content production/marketing, and developer programs/community management.
+I'm keeping an open mind about the type of company and technology industry I'd like to work with next; however, I'm looking for a full-time **Developer Advocate**, **Developer Relations Engineer**, **Developer Experience Engineer**, **Developer Relations Program Manager**, **Solutions Engineer**, **Technical Writer**, **Documentation Engineer**, **Community Manager**, or other similar developer/customer success roles with focus on technical integrations (JavaScript/Python), developer relations/education, documentation, content production/marketing, and developer programs/community management.

 I will spend the next months hunting for new opportunities, interviewing, exploring new stuff, doing some open-source work, and shipping new content.
 I've had quite some projects on my backlog that I didn't get to yet, and I'd use the extra free time I have now to get to some of them.
 This includes revamping a couple of old OSS projects, open-sourcing some private repos, sharing my knowledge through new content on my blog, continuing to run my [newsletter](https://bawd.bolajiayodeji.com), finally starting to create/edit technical educational videos for my [YouTube channel](https://youtube.com/c/bolajiayodeji), upskilling in different capacities, and maybe live streaming Chess with a couple of acquaintances/strangers.
 The next couple of weeks will be an exciting roller coaster for me, and I look forward to seeing how it turns out.